What is the marriage allowance?

 To benefit from the marriage allowance, the lower earner must apply to HMRC to request any unused personal allowance can be transferred to their spouse.

-Those earning less than the personal allowance can transfer a maximum of £1,190 to their partner’s allowance.
+Those earning less than the personal allowance can transfer a maximum of £1,190 in 2018-19 to their partner’s allowance.
 If you decide to transfer any of your unused personal allowance, you must transfer all of it.

-Those earning above £10,660, but below £11,850 can still transfer £1,190 of allowance, but will become liable to pay tax on any income in excess of £10,660.
+In 2018-19, those earning above £10,660, but below £11,850 can still transfer £1,190 of allowance, but will become liable to pay tax on any income in excess of £10,660.
 Their partner still makes a tax saving of £238, but the extra tax they pay reduces the overall level of saving made by the couple.

 This allowance will transfer to the spouse automatically every year unless you contact HMRC to cancel it, or your marriage comes to an end (either through divorce or death).